adonisjs/v5-docs/content/guides/database/introduction.md

 ## Connection pooling
 [Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) is a standard practice of maintaining minimum and maximum connections with the database server.

 The **minimum connections** are maintained for improving the application performance.
-Establishing a new connection every time is an expensive operation and hence it is recommended to always have couple of connections ready to execute the database queries.
+Since establishing a new connection is an expensive operation, it is always recommended to have a couple of connections ready to execute the database queries.

-The **maximum connections** are defined to ensure that your application doesn't overwhelms the database server with too many concurrent connections.
+The **maximum connections** are defined to ensure that your application doesn't overwhelm the database server with too many concurrent connections.

-When the pool is full, Lucid will queue new queries and waits for the pool to have free resources until the configured timeout.
-The default timeout is set to **60 seconds** and can be configured using `pool.acquireTimeoutMillis` property.
+Lucid will queue new queries when the pool is full and waits for the pool to have free resources until the configured timeout.
+The default timeout is set to **60 seconds** and can be configured using the `pool.acquireTimeoutMillis` property.

 ```ts
 {